|

 //Binary Search Method

-// Method accepts a pre-sorted array, the index of the starting
+// This method accepts a pre-sorted array, the subscript of the starting

 element for the search,

-// and the number for which we are searching.
+// and the key number for which we are searching.

 public static